Hsingmin/cdt_img/README.md

 # cdt_img

-clock drawing test data set
+This is a dataset for clock drawing test image.